annalee-data/portfolio/README.md

 # Anna Lee - Analytics Portfolio
 Hello world!
-This is a collection of my SQL and visualization projects!
+This is a collection of my visualization projects!
 ## Projects

 1. **Student Performance Dashboard (Power BI)**